compto-com/policies/Compto-AML-Policy.md

 government-issued documentation certifying the existence of the business or enterprise.

 ### b.
-Customers Who Refuse To Provide Information
+Customers Who Refuse to Provide Information

 If a potential or existing customer either refuses to provide the information described above when requested, or appears to have